california | writing

 I’m a poet interested in how expectations are challenged and reversed in art, history, and our personal lives.
-To the core a contrarian, I seek forms that push back against lyric and narrative expectations perceived and imagined, generous and overbearing.
-Most of my writing involves a rigorous practice of looking and the exploration of the ethics of looking has become central to my outlook and current projects.
+I seek forms that push back against lyric and narrative expectations perceived and imagined, generous and overbearing.
+Most of my writing involves a rigorous practice of looking.
+An exploration of the ethics of looking has become central to my outlook and current projects.

 While at Headlands

 At the Headlands, I am working on two projects.
 The first is a manuscript titled Second-generation Landscape that explores how the constant presence of disaster has changed perception and experience.
 Through a mixture of lyric poems and one central long poem, Second-generation Landscape explores how words convey savage change and asks how much we are prepared to learn about this and ourselves.
 I am also working on a collection of “wife-woman” poems and surrounding ephemera.
 The “wife-woman” poems portray a twentieth-century artist and what she sacrificed and earned in order to make her nature-based sculptures.
 The setting of the Headlands directly informs this work.

 Still Lifes and Landscapes, Georgia Review, Spring 2017, Winner of the Loraine Williams Poetry Prize